Postgraduate applicants are required to nominate a supervisor as part of their application.

 If you have any questions about whether your topic is a good fit with your supervisor’s interests, you may email them, attaching both a CV with details of the degrees you have taken and the marks you have obtained, and a brief research proposal (1-2 pages max).
 There is no need to attach references or transcripts.
 Please be aware that our PhD supervisors receive large numbers of enquiries, and that they therefore cannot give detailed feedback on your proposal.

-Supervisor Availability for students starting their course in October 2024
+Supervisor Availability for postgraduate courses starting in October 2024

 Supervisor Name |